jundalisay/superb/content/en/social/economics/principles/intro/chapter-04.md

 This then leads to its child concept called **utility or profit maximization** that would urge us to sell this scarce water to get more nominal revenue and riches for ourselves.
 We should find a sweet spot via maximization wherein we can cut the supply of water to give us higher revenues, but not too much that it would kill our market (by dying from thirst, for example).

 All of this is morally absurd, yet this is what Economic Calculus teaches.
 This can be seen most commonly in the prices of oil, utilities, medical services, and real estate which everyone needs.
-To Adam Smith and Pantrynomics, use-value should not be compared to exchangeable value just as apples should not be compared to oranges.
+To Adam Smith and Superphysics, use-value should not be compared to exchangeable value just as apples should not be compared to oranges.
 This is because use-value is personal while exchangeable value is social.
 Without the comparison, no paradox is created and no profit maximization, artificial scarcity, and social suffering is created for personal gain.
 {{< /box >}}
 <!--   use-value is determined by the wife's need or want to receive a cake on her birthday.
 The subjective use-value is therefore the most critical part of the value of the cake. -->